This tour runs from April to October inclusive. Note: a two day version is available all year round.

 and take a journey back through time to explore your own Past Lives too.

-Past life regression is optional and explained further below.
+Past life regression is explained further below.

 If you feel a deep connection with Scotland, then this tour is for you.